keenanromain/DecemberCal/README.md

 The primary `events` table:
 <img width="1065" height="395" alt="Image" src="https://github.com/user-attachments/assets/8fd4a93d-13e1-45b5-939e-857e6ed4eb56" />

-The `events_read` is a read replica table that is updated via triggers as seen in the `events` schema above.
+The `events_read` is a read replica table that is updated via the `sync_events_to_read()` trigger as seen in the `events` schema above.
+The trigger guarantees eventual consistency between services.
+This approach prioritizes availability and partition tolerance from a CAP theorem perspective.

 ### Docker Configuration